CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 ## Overview

 The natural history manager holds the quantities that define an agent's infection.
-To achieve this, the manager provides a data plugin that stores infection-relevant parameter values and distributions and a trait extension for querying the modeling-relevant quantities derived from these parameters.
-Natural history parameters are defined broadly to include, for example, the number of secondary infection attempts by an infectious agent over their entire duration of infectiousness, the agent's relative probability of transmission over time/their generation interval distribution, and when they develop symptoms.
-The trait extension provides methods for querying quantities derived from these parameters relevant to parametrizing an infectious disease model, such as a method that returns the time to the next infection attempt calculated from the generation interval distribution (which the transmission manager calls when scheduling infection attempts).
-By using a trait extension to expose methods that other modules call, a user can modularly switch between natural history managers that make different assumptions about the relationship between natural history parameters and modeling- relevant quantities as long as the function signatures do not change.
+These quantities include the number of secondary infection attempts made by an infectious agent over their entire duration of infectiousness, the agent's relative probability of transmission over time/their generation interval distribution, and time of symptom development.
+The natural history manager connects with other modules in the model by providing methods relevant to determine transmission dynamics at the individual level.
+For instance, it determines the time to the next infection attempt, which is required by the transmission manager.

-Here we describe the methods in the natural history trait extension -- including their function signatures and pseudocode -- and the format of an input CSV that specifies the natural history parameters.
-Ultimately, the most generic natural history manager randomly draws an agent's natural history parameters from an input CSV that contains samples of the natural history parameters, thereby not making assumptions about the underlying distribution of the parameters or their relationship to each other.
-However, if the user can make distributional assumptions about the natural history parameters, such as the generation interval being constant and the infectious period being exponentially-distributed, they could write their own natural history manager that encodes those distributions into their Rust code.
+Here we describe the methods in the natural history manager -- including their function signatures and pseudocode -- and the format of an input CSV that specifies the natural history parameters.
+The natural history manager randomly draws an agent's natural history parameters from an input CSV that contains samples of the natural history parameters, thereby not making assumptions about the underlying distribution of the parameters or their relationship to each other.

 ## Trait extension methods